 If you’re vegetarian or vegan, the list of nutrients to pay attention to grows longer.
 Vegetarians often aren't getting enough iron, zinc, omega-3 fatty acids, vitamin D, choline, and vitamin B12 from food alone — and vegans are sometimes deficient in calcium as well.
 Looking for vegetarian or vegan food sources and prenatals that fill your nutritional gaps can help you get your levels where they need to be by pregnancy.

-On top of 10 ACOG-recommended nutrients, the Prenatal Multi also has zinc and biotin.
+The Prenatal Multi also has zinc and biotin.
 Zinc is essential for healthy fetal growth, and can be up to 50% deficient in vegetarians.* Biotin aids in converting food into energy, and a third of pregnant people are deficient.*

 Are there any downsides to taking a prenatal vitamin early?